BeMySlaveDarlin/banish/README.md

 - Run `make` to start build
 - Use `make down` to remove containers and stop application

+### Configuring finalized ban proccess deletion

+- Check out `public.queue_schedule_rule` table.
+- Change option `rule` for schedule `clear_bot_messages` to desired value:
+    - For `type: cron` you can set cron rule
+    - For `type: every` you can set expressions: 5 seconds, 2 hours, 7 days...
+- Or, if you don't want to delete ban messages, just remove record for schedule `clear_bot_messages`

 ## General usage guide

 - Create your bot via [@BotFather](https://telegram.me/BotFather) using [Tutorial](https://core.telegram.org/bots/tutorial)